AdEspresso

 Optimization implies that your campaign outcomes will improve as a result.

-It is among the key things that separate the successful unicorn ad campaigns from the rest.
+It separates the successful unicorn ad campaigns from the rest.

 This article is about the Facebook ad optimization hacks that really help you take your campaign to the next level.

-• Increase your sales results at the same ad budget
+- Increase your sales results without increasing your ad budget

 If you want to reach all your target audience members and outpace your competition, you’ll need to optimize your campaigns both before and after publishing them on Facebook.